Saberhawk09/PCS-Portable-Comm-Server/README.md

 Before running setup, connect the hardware you want the installer to configure:

 - Raspberry Pi booted from the target SD card.
+Tested with latest Raspberry Pi OS 64-bit.
 - Ethernet from the Pi to the PCS router/AP via a LAN port (Not the WAN/Internet Port).
 - The PCS router/AP powered on.
 - The RTC module installed, if this build includes the RTC.